Is Coffee Acidic?

 Some people experience discomfort after drinking coffee, often attributed to the acidity of the drink (4).
-In reality, it might not be the coffee acidity that causes GERD - coffee can stimulate the production of stomach acid.
+In reality, it might not be the coffee acidity that causes GERD – coffee can stimulate the production of stomach acid (5).

-Another likely cause: the caffeine in your coffee.
-People who are sensitive to caffeine may experience heartburn, because caffeine can relax the muscles of the esophagus, leading to acid reflux.
+Another likely cause: caffeine.
+People sensitive to caffeine may experience heartburn, because caffeine can relax the muscles of the Esophagus, leading to acid reflux.

-If you’re prone to heartburn, avoid drinking too much coffee or switch to decaf, which has been found to reduce acid reflux symptoms.
-We have a list of recommended decaf coffees that can help ease your discomfort.
+If you’re prone to heartburn, avoid drinking too much coffee or switch to decaf, which has been found to reduce acid reflux symptoms (6).
+Here’s a list of recommended decaf coffees to check out.